pierreguillot/pd.build/README.md

 ## Travis

 Travis is Continuous Integration (CI) server that allows to build, test and deploy your externals online for several operating systems.
-The pd.build repository also offers a set of scripts that facilitates the set up of CI using travis.
+The pd.build repository also offers a set of scripts that facilitates the set up of the CI with travis.
 For the moment, the scripts allows you to compile for Linux 32bit, Linux 64bit and MacOS universal machines.

 ### Install & Build
 First, you need to do is to define *PLATFORM* environment variable in the configuration matrix: